Voting

 Voters’ Guide

-Using WWW.VOTE411.ORG voters can simply enter their home address to learn which elections are being held within their specific districts.
-Information on each candidate, including their background, and responses to questions on their priorities and issues of concern to voters, are also available.
+A week to ten days before each election, voters can go to WWW.VOTE411.ORG and simply enter their home address to learn which elections are being held within their specific districts and the names and political parties of each candidate.
+Additional information about candidates, including their backgrounds, and answers to questions on their priorities and issues of concern to voters, will also be provided by the candidates who respond to their personal invitation, sent by the League, to participate.

 Candidate Forums and Recordings